XboxReplay/xboxlive-auth/README.md

 # @xboxreplay/xboxlive-auth

-A light but advanced Xbox Live authentication module with OAuth2.0 support.
+A light but advanced Xbox Live authentication module with OAuth2.0 and Electron support.

 ### Installation